Kotlin Help

 Disable garbage collection

-It's recommended to keep GC enabled.
+It's recommended to keep the GC enabled.
 However, you can disable it in certain cases, such as for testing purposes or if you encounter issues and have a short-lived program.
-To do so, set the following compilation flag in the Gradle build script:
+To do so, set the following compiler option in your Gradle build script:

 -Xgc=noop